probmods/probmods2/chapters/14-bayesian-data-analysis.md

 ## Parameters and predictives

+Models have parameters.
+Parameters are in general unobservable.
+For instance, we may build a data analysis model where we're trying to estimate how many people in a population prefer Candidate A to Candidate B.
+It would be impractical to measure the whole distribution.
+Instead, we measure a sample (maybe we ask 1000 people), and use that to make inference about the "true population proportion" (an unobservable parameter).

 Bayes’ rule provides a bridge between the unobserved parameters of models and the observed data.
-Usually we update our beliefs about parameters from data.
+We can update our beliefs about parameters from data.
-The bridge can handle two-way traffic, however: there is a richer set of possibilities for relating parameters to data.
+The "Bayes bridge" can handle two-way traffic, however: we can use our updated beliefs about a parameter to make predictions about future data sets.

 For a given Bayesian model (together with data), there are four conceptually distinct distributions of interest:

+For parameters, we have priors and posteriors:

-+ The *prior distribution over parameters* captures our initial beliefs about the latent variables those parameters represent.
++ The *prior distribution over parameters* captures our initial state of knowledge (or, our beliefs) about the latent variables those parameters represent.
++ The *posterior distribution over parameters* captures what we know about the latent variables having updated our beliefs with the evidence provided by data.

+We can run either the prior or the posterior model forward, and have it make predictions about data sets:

 + The *prior predictive distribution* tells us what data to expect, given our model and our initial beliefs about the parameters.
 The prior predictive is a distribution over data, and gives the relative probability of different *observable* outcomes before we have seen any data.
-+ The *posterior distribution over parameters* captures what we know about the latent variables having updated our beliefs with the evidence provided by data.
 + The *posterior predictive distribution* tells us what data to expect, given the same model we started with, but with beliefs that have been updated by the observed data.
-Again, the posterior predictive is a distribution over data, and gives the relative probability of different observable outcomes, after some data has been seen.
+The posterior predictive is a distribution over data, and gives the relative probability of different observable outcomes, after some data has been seen.

 Loosely speaking, *predictive* distributions are in "data space" and *parameter* distributions are in "latent space".